 Workshop Presentation Description: Consortium Incentive Grants (CIG) are offered by the Office of Migrant Education (OME) in order to promote interstate coordination between migrant education programs throughout the country.
 In this session, the four current CIG projects, GOSOSY (OSY), IRRC (ID&R), MiraCORE (reading), and PI (early childhood) convened a panel of participating state directors, coordinators, and/or service providers who will highlighted how membership in the consortia have enhanced and improved services and ID&R activities in their states.
 Jointly, the CIG projects offer and represented a wealth of creative solutions that address challenges every state migrant education program confronts.

-Workshop Presentation Description: Presenters shared materials and resources that are being developed/used by nine states involved in the Preschool Initiative Consortium.
+Workshop Presentation Description: Presenters shared materials and resources that are being developed/used by nine states involved in the PI Consortium.
 These materials were designed to enhance coordination and collaboration between the Migrant Education Program (MEP) and community/Local Education Agency (LEA) per-kindergarten (PK) service providers so that more migrant children receive high quality PK services.

-- Staff and parent surveys used to gather information about PK access issues;
+Staff and parent surveys used to gather information about PK access issues;

-- State Preschool Initiative Town Hall meetings and outcomes; and
+State Preschool Initiative Town Hall meetings and outcomes; and

-- The Preschool Initiative "Essential Elements" document, a self-assessment rubric developed to evaluate and/or plan coordination and collaboration efforts.
+The Preschool Initiative "Essential Elements" document, a self-assessment rubric developed to evaluate and/or plan coordination and collaboration efforts.